Generic selectors

 Declaration of patient consent

-Patient’s is consent not required as there are no patients in this study.
+Patient consent is not required as there are no patients in this study.

 Conflicts of interest